doseyg/gd_splunk/whois/readme.md

 Please ensure they caching-whois-proxy is working before trying to implement this app.

 ## Installation
 These instructions work for a single node Splunk instance.
-If clustered and using a deplyment server, refer to Splunk docs or your Splunk admin.
+If clustered and using a deplyment server, refer to Splunk docs or your friendly local Splunk admin.
-Copy the contents of this whois folder into the $SPLUNK_HOME/etc/apps/ folder.
+1. Copy the contents of this whois folder into a folder named whois under the $SPLUNK_HOME/etc/apps/ folder.
-Copy the splunklib folder from the SPlunk Python SDK into the $SPLUNK_HOME/etc/apps/whois/bin folder Restart Splunk.
+2. Copy the splunklib folder from the Splunk Python SDK into the $SPLUNK_HOME/etc/apps/whois/bin folder
+3. Restart Splunk.

 ## Usage
 An example splunk query would be: